 As a new Africa emerges, they have an opportunity to build an economy that learns from the mistakes of the West.
 While the West has grown through taking our planets resources, Africa has the opportunity to be leading the world in how to grow through renewable energy, such as solar, wind and hydroelectric.

 Fields of Life have given thousands of solar lights to children to study at night, and many of our partner schools are starting to use solar energy as their main source of energy.
 We have a vision to do more of this, and to even fully solarise our Vocational Training Institute in Gulu, northern Uganda.
 One day we hope to start a vocational course in Solar and Renewable Energy, teaching the leaders of tomorrow about these vital skills.

 As COP26 highlights the importance of world leaders coming to the table with solutions, Fields of Life are keen to tell the world that there are things each one of us can do right now.
-By supporting Fields of Life to educate girls, provide clean water and sustainable agriculture, and rise up the leaders of tomorrow, we can make a difference right now.”
+By supporting Fields of Life to educate girls, provide clean water and sustainable agriculture, and rise up the leaders of tomorrow, we can tackle climate change and make a difference right now.”